Worcester Repertory Company: Chris Jaeger MBE (2003 - 2019)

-Towards the end of Stephens' tenure the company lost both Arts Council and Worcester City Council funding and both the WRC and the Swan Theatre were closed for a period of six months.
+Towards the end of Stephens' tenure, the company lost both Arts Council and Worcester City Council funding, and both the WRC and the Swan Theatre were closed for a period of six months.
 The theatre reopened in early 2003 with Chris Jaeger as the new Artistic Director.
-Production was incredibly limited for the first few years with a maximum of two in-house productions staged per year.
-In 2008 - 2011 production began to develop and other venues around the city of Worcester were utilised as well as the Swan Theatre.
+Production was very limited for the first few years, with a maximum of two in-house productions staged per year.
+In 2008 - 2011 production began to develop, and other venues around the city of Worcester were utilised as well as the Swan Theatre.
 Productions are now staged in venues across the city including The Commandery, Worcester Cathedral and The Swan Theatre.
-Jaeger's tenure has also seen a national touring programme of one-man shows as well as international transfers to the National Theatre, Craiova.
+Jaeger's tenure also saw a national touring programme of one-man shows as well as international transfers to the National Theatre, Craiova.
 Productions have included A Midsummer Night's Dream, Othello, The Importance of Being Earnest, As You Like It, The Comedy of Errors, Where is Mrs. Christie?, Jesus My Boy, Cider With Rosie, The Second Best Bed, King John, Macbeth and Romeo and Juliet.
 From 2012 the Associate Director was Ben Humphrey.
 A young company, The Young Rep, was founded in 2017 to give more opportunities to young people from all backgrounds to be able to take part in theatrical performances.
 Chris Jaeger stepped down from the company "by mutual agreement" in 2019.

 Ben Humphrey (2019 - 2020)

-Ben Humphrey left his post as Associate Director in mid 2018 to take up a position in Scotland but returned to the company a year later to take up the role of Acting Artistic Director.
+Ben Humphrey left his post as Associate Director in mid 2018 to take up a position in Scotland, however, he returned to the company a year later to take up the role of Acting Artistic Director.